 There is a permanent growth trend for trade between Serbia and Slovenia.
-In the period January-November 2020, exports of goods to Slovenia amounted to 484.8 million euros (Serbia is the 10th trading partner in terms of export value), and imports of goods from Slovenia amounted to 588.3 million euros (Serbia is the 7th trading partner in terms of import value).
-In 2019 exports of goods to Slovenia amounted to 570.7 million euros, while total imports were 574.7 million euros.
-Total trade in 2019 between Serbia and Slovenia amounted to 1.155 billion euros.
+In the period January-May 2022, exports of goods to Slovenia amounted to 326.4 million euros, and imports of goods from Slovenia amounted to 375.3 million euros.
+In the period January-Jun 2022, exports of goods to Slovenia amounted to 446.6 million euros, and imports of goods from Slovenia amounted to 531,9 million euros.
+In 2021 exports of goods to Slovenia amounted to 684.8 million euros, while total imports were 719.2 million euros.

 Serbian investor Comtrade took over Slovenian Hermes Softlab in 2008 and employs 600 IT experts at three locations in Slovenia.
 The trend of increasing Serbian investments in the Republic of Slovenia has been prominent especially in the field of tourism.
 Portorož, the airport in Portorož, as well as the majority package of shares of Gorenjska banka, and Delta holding has invested in the construction of the hotel "Intercontinental" in Ljubljana and plans to build the hotel Holiday Inn whose construction is expected to begin soon.